LivePersonInc/developer-center/pages/Products/SalesForce Integration/appendix.md

 9. **I used the widget’s search, chose an Account / Contact and clicked on the Case / Opportunity icon next to it, but after saving the Opportunity / Case I created isn’t linked to them in Salesforce.
 Why?**

 Please verify that the Case / Opportunity settings has the Account and Contact lookup fields included in the fieldmapping.
-If you have more than one lookup field to Account /Contact on the object, make sure you include the standard one from Salesforce (they are called "Account ID" and "Contact ID" on the field mapping list).
+If you have more than one lookup field to Account /Contact on the object, make sure you include the standard one from Salesforce (they are called “Account ID” and “Contact ID” on the field mapping list).

 10. Why does the sync process doesn’t happen on the exact hour I chose for it, but slightly after?